thisiscian/MSC-ProgrammingSkills-hare-and-puma/WorkDiaries/what_ruairi_did.md

 -I am doing the update implementations
 -wrote update hares function
--considered whether to copy to hares array before computing update or after, decided on after
+-considered whether to copy to hares array before computing update or after, decided on after -comtemplating whether to compute number of adjacent land elements inline or in seperate loop for performance reasons